boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ### Custom Validation

-The standard validators provided by the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module that we used in our record type definitions cover most of what we need in terms of validating record data submitted to the API when a new record is created or an existing record is updated.
-Sometimes, however, standard validators are not sufficient.
-For example, let's say we don't want to allow any _Order_ record's `placedOn` field ever to be a Saturday.
-In our `record-type-defs.js` module we can add a custom validator and call it `notSaturday`:
+The standard validators provided by the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module, that we used in our record type definitions, cover most of what we need in terms of validating record data submitted to the API, when a new record is created or an existing record is updated.
+Sometimes however, standard validators are not sufficient.
+For example, let's say we want to disallow the date in the _Order_ record's `placedOn` field to ever be on a Saturday.
+In our `record-type-defs.js` module, we can add a custom validator and call it `notSaturday`:

 ```javascript
 exports.validatorDefs = {